calebthebrewer/sa.muel.be-hugo/content/post/an-introduction-to-hugo-a-static-site-generator.markdown

 ## Jekyll

-A static site generator like [Jekyll](http://jekyllrb.com) fulfills (almost) all my needs as a programmer/blogger:
+A static site generator like [Jekyll](http://jekyllrb.com) fulfils (almost) all my needs as a programmer/blogger:

 * posts are written in [Markdown](http://daringfireball.net/projects/markdown/), Textile, HTML...
 * you don't need to setup a database and any simple web server will do the job since all you have to host is a simple, static website